GustikS/learning2plan/README.md

 All the core functionality of the workflow is exposed to the arguments of the run script.

-## Benchmark warnings
+## Benchmark notes

 No hyphens allowed in predicates or action schemata in PDDL and plan files!
 I have either replaced them with underscores or removed them entirely for some domains but have not checked this thoroughly.
+The reason for this is to ensure consistency in the code and to minimise bugs.

 ## Workflow instructions

+### Dataset
 Firstly, you need to create the training datasets from pymimir by running `datasets/to_jsons.py` which exports them to respective domain JSON files `datasets/jsons/DOMAIN` .
 This preprocessing action is separate and not part of the main `run.py` workflow, as it takes quite some time.

+    cd datasets; python3 to_jsons.py; cd ..

+### Main workflow
 The main workflow start by selecting from the given domains with
- - `--domain` there are currently 4 complete domains with handcrafted policies, and a few more with training data (only)
+ - `--domain` there are currently 5 complete domains (`blocksworld`, `ferry`, `miconic`, `satellite`, `transport`) with handcrafted policies, and a few more with training data (only)

 The dataset folder also contains `datasets/lrnn/*` subdirs that get automatically extracted out of these json files as part of the main workflow, depending on the requested format settings, particularly: